think-root/content-maestro/README.md

 ## API Reference

 The application provides a comprehensive REST API for managing cron jobs, repository collection settings, and cron job history.
-This API enables you to control scheduled tasks, view and update cron schedules, manage job statuses, configure repository collection parameters, and retrieve cron job execution history.
+This API enables you to control scheduled tasks, view and update cron schedules, manage job statuses, configure repository collection parameters, and retrieve cron job execution history with advanced pagination and sorting capabilities.

 ### Cron Job History